szhou2024/CAP6415_F25_project-Saliency-Correlation/README.md

    * Resize all spatial dimensions to match (default using fasterrcnn_reshape_transform is pool layer dimensions)
    * Conduct PCA as EigenCAM would on all channels in this layer

-* The model itself (FasterRCNN) is designed to create FPNs for the purpose of object detection.
-However, this should not matter much, as we are simply using the backbone and not propogating the model forward past FPNs
+* The model itself (FasterRCNN + FPNs) is designed to create FPNs for the purpose of object detection.
+However, this should not matter much, as we are simply using the backbone and not propogating the model forward past FPNs.

 ## Results
 For a more detailed look at the results, click below to navigate to it: